Koç School: Extracurricular activities

 Koç School is also the first Turkish school to apply the International Award Association programme.

-Environmental Projects are of the major activities in the school, in fact recycling project of Koc School Students won the First Prize in the International Volvo Adventure 2006 competition.
+Environmental Projects are of the major activities in the school, in fact recycling project of Koç School Students won the First Prize in the International Volvo Adventure 2006 competition.

 11th grade students won the NASA Ames Space Settlement Design Contest in 2018 and 9th grade group won second prize in 2019.

 At the end of each academic year, extracurricular awards are given to students according to the feedbacks of the supervisors of clubs.

 Sports

 The school has many facilities for sports.
 Some of the school sport teams are girls-boys basketball, girls volleyball, badminton, table tennis, athleticism, football, folk dance, skiing, dance, and rhythmic gymnastics.
 Team members are determined after eliminations at the beginning of the academic year.
 School teams regularly participate in national tournaments.

 Each year there are basketball and football tournaments between classes in which each class forms its teams.
 There are about two matches each week in which boys and girls from different classes compete.
 The final matches are done at SpringFest.
 The winner class team is awarded with a cup and each team member with a medal.